-One credit/One year Prerequisite(s): Minimum two credits in Arts, A/V, Technology, & Communications program of study The Applied Arts Practicum is a capstone course intended to provide students with the opportunity to apply the skills and knowledge learned in previous Arts, A/V Technology, & Communications courses within a professional, working environment.
-In addition to developing an understanding of the professional and ethical issues encountered by professionals in these careers, students learn to refine their skills in problem solving, research, communication, teamwork, and project management through the completion of a course-long project.
+Prerequisite(s): Minimum two credits in Arts, A/V, Technology, & Communications program of study als in these careers, students learn to refine their skills in problem solving, research, communication, teamwork, and project management through the completion of a course-long project.
 The course is highly customizable to meet local system needs.
 Instruction may be delivered through school laboratory training or through work-based learning arrangements such as internships, service learning, and job shadowing.
 Upon completion of the practicum, proficient students will be prepared to pursue postsecondary study in arts, A/V technology, or communications programs; or seek additional training or employment with the aid of the portfolio, which documents the student's work completed throughout the program of study.